Meridian Community College: Campus

 The college is located on a 72-acre (29 hectare) campus located a short distance from downtown Meridian and is next to the campus of Mississippi State University's Meridian Campus.
 Other facilities not located at the main campus include the college's Truck Driving School and Magnolia Hall which is widely used by the community.

 Student life

 Meridian Community College offers students a wide variety of activities in which to participate.
 There are more than 20 student organizations on campus representing a wide range of academic and vocational interest.
 Many of the student organizations have won acclaim from local to international levels.
 In fact, in 2006, the college's Nu Upsilon Chapter of Phi Theta Kappa International Honor Society for the two-year college was recognized as one of the Society's top chapters in the world.
+WEXR serves as the college radio station.